V4D1 — Algebraic Topology I

 - Friday 10–12 — Daniel Brügmann — seminar room 1.008.

 - Friday 12–14 — Benjamin Ruppik — seminar room 0.011.

-The exercise sheets will be uploaded here on Fridays.
+The exercise sheets are uploaded here on Fridays.
 The general pattern is that exercise sheet n (uploaded on the Friday of the nth week of the semester, for positive n) should be handed in before the lecture on Monday afternoon of week n+2.
-For the precise schedule, see below.
 Exercise sheets may be handed in jointly by at most three students.

-The exams will be written.
+The exams are written.
 The dates are the following.